yurimansani/artesanato/wp-content/themes/hestia/README.md

 Hestia is distributed under the terms of the GNU GPLv2 or later

 ## Changelog ##
+### 2.1.1 - 2019-01-17  ###

+* Changed the boxed layout for the third header layout
+* Improved layout of the onboarding notice and page
+* Small layout fixes for the Orfeo child theme
+* Fixed the upgrade link

+### 2.1.0 - 2019-01-09  ###

+* NEW Custom integration with Gutenberg
+* NEW Options to differentially enable/disable navigation and footer areas on posts/pages
+* Fixed compatibility with Everest Forms plugin
+* Fixed compatibility with Quiz Cat plugin
+* Fixed problem with the About Section background image remaining fixed in Firefox
+* Removed the Featured tag for the sticky posts

+### 2.0.19 - 2018-12-18  ###

+* Fixed WooCommerce related product layout in Fagri
+* Fixed issue with the Very Top Bar not visible on Elementor Full Width page templates
+* Fixed issue with the Contact section content area that did not opened with Gutenberg

+### 2.0.18 - 2018-12-12  ###

+* Revert Font Awesome 5

+### 2.0.17 - 2018-12-11  ###

+* Update to Font Awesome 5

+### 2.0.16 - 2018-12-10  ###

+* Updated Tested up to version to 5.0
+* Removed unused notice

 ### 2.0.15 - 2018-12-05  ###

 * Fixed problem with Very Top Bar not visible on mobile on the single product page